Home

 • 80km/h (50mph) outside cities, and

-You'll need to watch out for some hazards you might not expect to see in less rural communities, and this might mean going much slower that the speed limit allowed.
-Shepherds will use the road to move their flocks of sheep and/or goats of course, and you will expect to find many slow and odd looking tractors, carts and some donkeys on your travels.
+• You'll need to watch out for some hazards when driving in Crete you might not expect to see in less rural communities, and this might mean going much slower than the speed limit allowed.
+Shepherds will use the road to move their flocks of sheep and/or goats of course, and you will expect to find many slow and odd looking tractors, carts and some donkeys on your travels when driving in Crete.

 Despite popular belief, and what you might hear from many foreigners living in Greece, the Cretans are courteous drivers.
 Bad manners are often misinterpreted out of cultural and other misunderstandings.